Paoli/Thorndale Line: History

 Electrified service between Philadelphia and Paoli was opened on September 11, 1915.
 As the Pennsylvania Railroad's first local commuter to be electrified, the line was used as an "experiment" for powering trains using AC overhead catenary wires.
 A previous commuter line to be electrified was the Long Island Rail Road in New York City, but this line used the DC third rail similar in nature to the New York City Subway system and most other heavy-rail interurbans.
 In addition, the original catenary poles are still in service in Lower Merion.
 This was also the first line to get PRR position light signals between Overbrook and Bryn Mawr.

 Between 1915 and the 1960s, the former Pennsylvania Railroad used the MP-54 electric multiple-unit (EMU) railcars, which were brick red ("Tuscan Red") in color (green in the Penn Central era) and had characteristic "owl eye" round windows at car ends.

 The MP-54s were replaced in the 1960s and 1970s with the Silverliner EMU cars, which are still in use today.
 More recently, SEPTA acquired push-pull coaches from the Bombardier corporation, which were hauled by AEM-7 electric locomotives similar to those used by Amtrak and New Jersey Transit.
 The AEM-7 locomotives were replaced with ACS-64 electric locomotives in 2018.

 Between 1984 and 2010 the route was designated R5 Paoli and R5 Thorndale as part of SEPTA's diametrical reorganization of its lines.
 Paoli trains operated through the city center to the Lansdale/Doylestown Line on the ex-Reading side of the system.
 The R-number naming system was dropped on July 25, 2010.
 As of 2022, most Paoli/Thorndale Line trains either terminate at Temple University or continue through Center City to points along the West Trenton Line on weekdays and points on the Lansdale/Doylestown Line on weekends.

 As a part of the Keystone Corridor upgrade projects conducted by Amtrak and PennDOT, the line was upgraded in 2007 with new concrete ties, continuous welded rails, and overhead lines and substations.
 This upgrade allows SEPTA and Amtrak to operate multiple trains at the same time in the same manner as that found on the Northeast Corridor.

 SEPTA activated positive train control on the Paoli/Thorndale Line on May 1, 2017.

 On April 9, 2020, service on the line was truncated to Malvern due to the COVID-19 pandemic.
 Service to Thorndale resumed on June 15, 2020.

+In June 2025, as part of a set of SEPTA budget cuts, it was proposed that the Paoli/Thorndale Line would be discontinued on January 1, 2026.
+However, on September 5, 2025 SEPTA cancelled the planned service cuts due to a court order being issued to restore SEPTA services.
+Instead, SEPTA implemented a fare increase that went into effect on September 14th.